showalski/basic-vim-plugins/README.md

 `Set shortcut: nnoremap <silent> <F8> :TlistToggle<CR>`

+Below line can adjust the width of taglist windown:

+`let Tlist_WinWidth = somenumber`

 ### Usage:
 	1. Press F8 to open or close Taglist window.
 	2. p: Put crusor at a variable or function in Taglist window and press p then you will jump to its definition.